Stage presence

 A head movement to change everything

-• "I know that computers and phones perpetually make us thrust our heads forward like a turtle, but this is neither charismatic nor good for our speech, which needs an aligned larynx to function properly."
+• Computers and phones perpetually make us thrust our heads forward like a turtle, but this is neither charismatic nor good for speech, which needs an aligned larynx to function properly.

-• "When you lower your head and cast your eyes down, this can give rise to several interpretations: submission, embarrassment, acknowledging the gravity of a situation, or, if you close your eyes, welcoming something."
+• Lowering your head and casting your eyes down can give rise to several interpretations: submission, embarrassment, acknowledging the gravity of a situation, or, if you close your eyes, welcoming something.

 POSTURE